Unekwu001/alx-low_level_programming/0x01-variables_if_else_while/README.md

-the if else statement basically.
+The if else statement basically.